For the Spender That's Already in College

 Some advice needs time for you to realize how much it matters.
 If you’re already in college, you’re probably finding out just how much buying things in the adult world costs.
 So stop spending on things you don’t need now!
 We’ve put together some tips that maybe you’ve heard before, but need to hear one more time to really make an impact.

 Get a job

 It’s all about the resume people.
 Having any job is better than none, but think about where you want to end up in the future.
 Going through a more rigorous interview process may seem intimidating when entering the adult world, but getting a more prestigious job as a college student will transfer into a higher paying job in the future.
 Some campus jobs can double as college credit, and usually pay better than others as well.
 If you aren’t in college yet, look for a job that can offer you more than just a paycheck.
-Gaining exposure to the field you’re interested in early on can turn into good stories for scholarship essays, while also increasing your savings account.
+Gaining exposure to the field you’re interested in early on can turn into good stories for interviews, while also increasing your savings account.

 Plan to Live with Roommates